MetaAgentX/OpenCaptchaWorld/README.md

 </div>

 ## 📰 News
+* [2025-10-20] ✅ We implement and upload the testing cli for browser-use framework, it is easy to use and you can test any MLLMs on OpenCapthaWorld by just swtiching the backbones.
+(See guidance below)
 * [2025-09-27] ✅ We doubled the size of the captchas, you can download them here: https://huggingface.co/datasets/OpenCaptchaWorld/Open_CaptchaWorld
 * [2025-09-18] ✅ Open CaptchaWorld has been accepted by NeurIPS 2025 Datasets and Benchmarks Track, many thanks to all the authors' contributions!!!
 * [2025-07-28] ✅ The number of captchas has been doubled in Open CaptchaWorld Benchmark, there are a total of 463 modern captchas for agents now!!!